Perry Orchestras Handbook 2019-2020

 - E. The director’s permission is always required to enter and use a practice room.

-- F. Students are only permitted to use cell phones in orchestra class with teacher’s permission.
+- F. Students are only permitted to use cell phones an earphones for designated projects.
 Cell phones should be in your backpack during class – not in pockets or on music stands.

 - G. You may touch and play only your own instrument.